asanteb/yux/README.md

 # media-hooks
-Provide after unique and identifiable visual changes to media on the after mixing transport delivery layer.
+Provide unique and identifiable visual changes to media on the after mixing transport delivery layer.